SchlossLab/Sze_Obesity_mBio_2016/Sze_ObesityMicrobiomeMetaNoMetaHit_PeerJ_2016.md

 ## Methods
 ***Literature Review and Study Inclusion***
 We followed the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines to identify studies to include in our meta-analysis [@moher_preferred_2010].
 A detailed description of our selection process and the exact search terms are provided in the Supplement [Figure 1].
 Briefly, we searched PubMed for original research studies that involved studying obesity and the human microbiome.
 The initial search yielded 187 studies.
 We identified nine additional studies that were not designed to explicitly test for an association between the microbiome and obesity.
 We then manually curated the 196 studies to select those studies that included BMI and sequence data.
 This yielded 10 eligible studies.
 An additional study was removed from our analysis because no individuals in the study had a BMI over 30.
-Among the final 9 studies, 3 were from identified from our PubMed search [@turnbaugh_core_2009; @zupancic_analysis_2012; @escobar_gut_2014], 5 were originally identified from the 9 studies that did not explicitly investigate obesity but included BMI data [@ross_16s_2015; @arumugam_enterotypes_2011; @goodrich_human_2014; @wu_linking_2011; @Huttenhower2012], and one dataset was used (Baxter) because at the time of our analysis it was unpublished and enabled us to mitigate against publication biases associated with the bacterial microbiome and obesity.
+Among the final 9 studies, 3 were from identified from our PubMed search [@turnbaugh_core_2009; @zupancic_analysis_2012; @escobar_gut_2014], 5 were originally identified from the 9 studies that did not explicitly investigate obesity but included BMI data [@ross_16s_2015; @goodrich_human_2014; @wu_linking_2011; @human_microbiome_project_consortium_structure_2012], and one dataset was used (Baxter) because at the time of our analysis it was unpublished and enabled us to mitigate against publication biases associated with the bacterial microbiome and obesity.
 The nine studies are summarized in Tables 1 and 2.

 ***Sequence Analysis Pipeline***
 All sequence data were publicly available and were downloaded from the NCBI Sequence Read Archive, the European Nucleotide Archive, or the investigators' personal website (https://gordonlab.wustl.edu/TurnbaughSE\_10\_09/STM\_2009.html).
-The nine studies used 454 [@turnbaugh_core_2009; @zupancic_analysis_2012; @ross_16s_2015; @escobar_gut_2014; @wu_linking_2011; @Huttenhower2012] or Illumina sequencing [@goodrich_human_2014; @arumugam_enterotypes_2011; Baxter].
-All of these studies used amplification-based 16S rRNA gene sequencing except for one, which used metagenomic shotgun sequencing [@arumugam_enterotypes_2011].
-Among the studies that sequenced the 16S rRNA gene, the researchers targeted the V1-V2  [@wu_linking_2011], V1-V3 [@ross_16s_2015; @escobar_gut_2014; @zupancic_analysis_2012], V3-V5 [@Huttenhower2012], and V4 [@goodrich_human_2014] regions.
-For those studies where multiple regions were sequenced,  we selected the region that corresponded to the largest number of subjects [@turnbaugh_core_2009; @Huttenhower2012].
+The nine studies used 454 [@turnbaugh_core_2009; @zupancic_analysis_2012; @ross_16s_2015; @escobar_gut_2014; @wu_linking_2011;
+@human_microbiome_project_consortium_structure_2012] or Illumina sequencing [@goodrich_human_2014; Baxter].
+All of these studies used amplification-based 16S rRNA gene sequencing.
+Among the studies that sequenced the 16S rRNA gene, the researchers targeted the V1-V2  [@wu_linking_2011], V1-V3 [@ross_16s_2015; @escobar_gut_2014; @zupancic_analysis_2012], V3-V5 [@human_microbiome_project_consortium_structure_2012], and V4 [@goodrich_human_2014] regions.
+For those studies where multiple regions were sequenced,  we selected the region that corresponded to the largest number of subjects [@turnbaugh_core_2009;
+@human_microbiome_project_consortium_structure_2012].
 We processed the 16S rRNA gene sequence data as described in the original studies.
 The taxonomic data from the metagenomic shotgun sequence data were obtained using Metaphlan2 [@truong_metaphlan2_2015].
 A detailed and reproducible description of how the data were processed can be found at https://github.com/SchlossLab/Sze_ObesityMicrobiomeMeta_PeerJ_2016/.

 ***Data Analysis***